wheeldogg/wheeldogg.github.io/_posts/2018-07-21-webpage-building-jekyll.md

 ---
 title: Webpage building & Jekyll
 layout: post
-categories: web-development
+categories: Full-Stack
 tags:
   - Jekyll
 ---

 ### Webpage building & Jekyll as a content documentation system.

 Jekyll is customizable right down to it's core.
 In this page I want to just get started writing a blog so forgive my long sentences.

 This post aims to provide you with my overview of how to get running with Jekyll.
 This repo [https://github.com/codinfox/codinfox-lanyon](http://) was a great help for me getting started with Jekyll.